 Veterans & Military Families

-As the wife of a U.S. military pilot, I’ve witnessed the sacrifices made by our troops and their families.
-To those who defend our freedom we owe a debt that can never be repaid.
+Those who defend our freedom we owe a debt that can never be repaid.
 Our military veterans deserve the best our country has to offer – physical and mental health care, educational opportunities, job training and housing assistance – yet too often these brave Americans end up alone, troubled and at risk.
 Few things break my heart like the sight of a veteran who has lost his or her way.
 The epidemic of suicide among our returning soldiers must be acknowledged and addressed.

 When talking about taking care of our veterans, we can’t ignore the needs of those on the front lines helping to ensure we are providing adequate care and resources.
 Current law prohibits certain VA employees, including registered nurses, from exercising their rights to collective bargaining.

 - Diplomacy first.
 I will also fight for a foreign policy that spares any more of our brave men and women from the horror of combat and post-traumatic stress disorders.